What is prequalification?

 Prequalification is an assessment of a supplier's financial, managerial and technical resources and competence to execute and complete a variety of work - in advance of an actual procurement process being undertaken.
 Prequalification classifies suppliers according to their expertise and capability in specific work categories within a specific financial range.

 Government policy requires agencies to engage prequalified contractors for building construction projects and roads and bridges projects, above certain thresholds, where relevant prequalification schemes apply and where relevant categories exist within those schemes.
 These schemes are administered by either the Department of Treasury and Finance or the Department of State Growth.
-Regardless of value, government policy also requires the use of prequalified building construction consultants where relevant categories exist.
+Regardless of value, government policy also requires the use of prequalified building and construction / roads and bridges consultants where relevant categories exist.
 This scheme is administered by the Department of Treasury and Finance.

-If you are a building construction/roads and bridges contractor or a building construction consultant, you are encouraged to apply for prequalification.
+If you are a building construction/roads and bridges contractor or a relevant consultant, you are encouraged to apply for prequalification.

 Goods and Services suppliers are not prequalified on a whole-of-government basis.